The Health Benefits of Probiotics

-- A well balanced intestinal microflora may help regulate healthful cholesterol amounts.
+- A well balanced intestinal microflora may help regulate substantial cholesterol amounts.

 - Mitigate illnesses and probiotics, as part of a regular healthy diet, may help support the immune system.
-Immune cells that are specific may be stimulated by probiotics.
+Unique, immune cells may be stimulated by probiotics.
 This might help prevent gut and respiratory infections in children in addition to skin illnesses.

 - The usage of probiotics in uro-vaginal infections is well -supported by clinical trials and research.

 - Probiotics may be used to promote weight loss, particularly in people who are overweight.
 Although this theory is relatively new, scientific support signals probiotics therapy may hold a future in treating weight loss.